thegoal/ISRadioButton/README.md

 ##Adding ISRadioButton to your project

 ###Source files:
-*	ISRadioButton.swift` in your project.
+*    Add ISRadioButton.swift in your project.
 (Demo is added for functionality test and help)

 ##Usage